 She was a friend of many poets including: D.H.
 Lawrence, Walter de la Mare, Robert Frost, and his close friend Edward Thomas (who was tragically killed in WWI).
 She had a "unique relationship" with Thomas and his wife Helen.
 Eleanor introduced him to Frost and to poetry, and wrote the forward to Thomas' The Road Ahead, published 40 years after his death, when she was 84.
 Another biographical book, combining her diaries and his letters from the war: Edward Thomas: The Last Four Years has just been republished.
 Some of Helen Thomas' letters to Robert Frost also survive, and there has been some controversy concerning them.
 Farjeon and Thomas were acquainted with the Dymock Poets .

 Eleanor Farjeon was a writer and poet and playwright: a regular contributor to Punch Magazine (1914-17), she wrote verse (as Tomfool) for the Daily Herald, London (1917-30); and was also a staff member of Time and Tide in the 20's.
 Eleanor's Plays included The Glass Slipper (1944) and The Silver Curlew (1949), both based on well known fairytales.
-She is probably best known for her children's verse and stories: though most volumes are out of print, Between the Earth and Sun : Poems will soon be published.
+She is probably best known for her children's verse and stories: many out of print for a while, some have been since been reprinted.
 She wrote the words of the hymn "Morning has Broken", which was turned into a well known popular song by Cat Stevens and which is available as a picture book.

 Here are some recommended volumes for Story Tellers: The Little Bookroom, 1955 - a collection of her favorite stories - earned her two well deserved awards.
 Kalidescope (1928), Jim at the Corner (1934), Italian Peepshow (1926), Old Nurse's Stocking Basket (1931) were all reprinted with illustrations by Edward Ardizzone.
 Other storytelling resources include: Mighty Men: From Achilles to Caesar; Beowulf to Harold (2 Volumes)(1925); Ten Saints (1936), and a prose version of Tales from Chaucer (1930).